altruios/namshubettulpa/public/namshubettulpa/chapters/vows.md

 }
 {
 ~For the next hour that's all Martha did~
-~She looked back and forth between her vision, and that text to her left~ `['Was look even the right word if she was not using her eyes?', 'Was there a right word?']`
+~She looked back and forth between her vision, and that text to her right~ `['Was look even the right word if she was not using her eyes?', 'Was there a right word?']`
 "M::Rossin, is there a...
 Word for this - what I'm doing.
-I'm not looking to my left - I'm not using my eyes" 'R::Inter-seeing, is the definition.
+I'm not looking to my right - I'm not using my eyes" 'R::Inter-seeing, is the definition.
 There are other places you can look.
 There is not much there - and I would not go poking around...
 You still have...
 That thing inside you, what is left of it anyway...
 Best not to accidentally look at it.'
-"M::But the left is safe?"
+"M::But the right is safe?"
-'R::The left is safe, I built that myself.
+'R::The right is safe, I built that myself.
 Fancy, no?'
 "M::It's just text"
 *Rossin waved dismissively*